Skip to content

 Variable Default Description

-AUTH_RATE_LIMIT 10 Maximum login requests per second per IP address.
-Burst is automatically set to rate/2 + 1.
+AUTH_RATE_LIMIT 10 Maximum login, refresh, and change-password requests per second per IP address.
+Burst is automatically set to rate/2 + 1 (default burst: 6).

 MAX_UPLOAD_SIZE 33554432 Maximum size of a single media upload in bytes (default: 32 MB).